 The chateau, dating from the 12th century, was built by one of the rich families in the region at that time although its original form was substantially altered during the following centuries.
-The castle position combined with its heavily fortifies walls made it practically impossible to successfully attack.
+The castle position combined with its heavily fortified walls made it practically impossible to successfully attack.

-Chateau Fleckenstein was substantially taken apart by the French in 1689, under General Melac under the orders of Louis XIV.
+Chateau de Fleckenstein was substantially taken apart by the French in 1689, under General Melac under the orders of Louis XIV.
 He was an enthusiast for destroying the landscape of a country rather than engaging in battles and it is suggested that Melac was the original source of the long standing differences between the French and Germans which lasted until the middle of the 20th century.
 Not much of an achievement to be proud of!

-Despite the largescale damage to the castle the ruins continue to be an impressive and evocative reminder of the history of the region.
+Despite the large scale damage to the castle the ruins continue to be an impressive and evocative reminder of the history of the region.
 Due to its use of the rock on which it is constructed as part of the building itself Fleckenstein is known as a 'troglodyte castle' - some of the castle rooms are troglodyte rooms built into the cliff itself.

 After entering the lower courtyard at the castle the two large towers against the rock are the most important remains to be seen.
 One of these is for the staircase and the other for the well.
 On the top of the rock you can see the foundations of the castle keep and a part of the living accommodation.

 From the ruins of Fleckenstein Castle you get excellent views over the surrounding woods and hills and in the magnificent pine woods around the castle there are lots of trails that start from the parking area of the chateau.
 There is also a restaurant and picnic area at the castle.

-Map of Fleckenstein & places nearby
+Map of Chateau de Fleckenstein and places nearby

-Suggested tourist attractions to visit near Fleckenstein, France
+Sightseeing & tourist attractions to visit nearby

-- Wissembourg - recommended detour (13km)
+- Wissembourg: recommended detour (13 km)

-- Hunspach - most beautiful village (16km)
+- Hunspach: most beautiful village (16 km)

-- Jardin de la ferme bleue - remarkable garden (19km)
+- Jardin de la ferme bleue: remarkable garden (19 km)

-- Bitche - recommended detour (25km)
+- Bitche: recommended detour (25 km)

-- Drusenheim - ville fleurie 4* (34km)
+- Drusenheim: ville fleurie 4* (34 km)

-- Jardin de l'Escalier - remarkable garden (35km)
+- Jardin de l'Escalier: remarkable garden (35 km)

-- Vosges-du-Nord - regional natural parc (39km)
+- Vosges-du-Nord: regional natural parc (39 km)

-- Jardin botanique du col de Saverne - remarkable garden (45km)
+- Jardin botanique du col de Saverne: remarkable garden (45 km)